stacks-network/clarity-benchmarking/README.md

 ### Setup

-Ensure that the `blockstack-core` dependency is set currently.
+Ensure that the `stacks-core` dependency is set currently.
 This library relies on a modified version of the repository.
-The branch it currently depends on is called `clarity-benchmarking-stacks-2.1`.
+The branch it currently depends on is called `costs-4-benchmark`.

 ### Running the benchmark suite